-If that's not a good match for your situation, use your phone, laptop, or tablet to find the music online.
-Many libraries provide headphone so that you can play the music at their computers.
+If that’s not a good match for your situation, use your phone, laptop, or tablet to find the music online.
+Many libraries provide headphones so that you can play music on their computers.
 Soothe yourself with the tones of your choice.

 Recommendation: Soothing piano music – https://youtu.be/e1tcRv3uHy0

 10. Practice Gratitude